aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 ### AWS WebSocket Integration

-AWS integrations enable integrating with an AWS service action, including the Lambda function-invoking action.
-With the Lambda function-invoking action, this is referred to as the Lambda custom integration.
-With any other AWS service action, this is known as AWS integration.
-Supported only for WebSocket APIs.
+AWS type integrations enable integrating with any supported AWS service.
+This is only supported for WebSocket APIs.
+When a client connects/disconnects or sends a message specific to a route, the API Gateway service forwards the request to the specified AWS service.

 The following code configures a `$connect` route with a AWS integration that integrates with a dynamodb table.
 On websocket api connect, it will write new entry to the dynamodb table.